pcascarano/Thermal/README.md

-# Super-Resolution of Thermal Images using anautomatic Total Variation based method
+## Super-Resolution of Thermal Images using an automatic Total Variation based method

 Model-based Single Image SR algorithm applied to Therma Imaging as described in the following paper: